XHao/dns_jdk8/README.md

-# dns in openjdk8
+1. dns in openjdk8

-DNS lookup in openjdk8 workaround
+2. delay ack and nagel